Pokémon Go Gyms: How to defend, attack, earn coins, get stardust and more

 Pokemon Go Gym Takeover

-But people can be feeding a defender Berries to raise its Motivation while you attack, right?
+Can users feed a defender Berries in order to raise its Motivation while you attack?

 Totally, though with diminishing returns.
 Each Berry will only restore roughly half of what the previous one did, and there's a 10 Berry limit per Pokémon.
 While, a Golden Razz Berry can be used to fully restore a Pokémon at any time, no matter what, most players don't want to waste many Golden Razz Berries on holding a Gym that is actively being attacked.